matildeoliveirasilvafeup/matildeoliveirasilvafeup/README.md

 ---

-💡 **Explore my GitHub** to see my academic and personal projects, including algorithms, Web and App development, and Software Engineering experiments.
+💡 **Explore my GitHub** to see my personal and academic projects, including for example Algorithms, Web and App development, and Software Engineering experiments.

 ---